 When Rimadyl tablets are prescribed, it's important to follow the recommended dosage and administration instructions to avoid any stomach upset or discomfort.
 To administer Rimadyl tablets, it's best to include it with a meal.
 Make sure your dog drinks plenty of water after taking the medications to avoid any pain or discomfort.

 Sometimes life happens, and you may forget to give your pup their Novox.
 In that case, skip that dosage instead of doubling the next one.

 Possible Novox Side Effects in Dogs

-Although Rimadyl and other NSAIDs are usually safe for most dogs, that's not to say that some may experience adverse side effects.
+Although Rimadyl and other NSAIDs are usually safe for most dogs, that's not to say that some may experience adverse reactions.
 Most side effects from a non-steroidal anti-inflammatory drug occur after long-term use, and the severity can range based on several factors.
 In extremely rare cases, canines can experience liver failure or even death.
 However, it's incredibly uncommon for pets to die directly from taking carprofen.

 Some less severe side effects include:

 If you notice one or more of the above side effects, stop giving your dog Novox and take them to the veterinarian right away.
 Your veterinarian can offer a possible alternative (see below).

 When Should Novox Not Be Prescribed for Dogs?

 Carprofen is a pain reliever that is commonly prescribed for dogs.
 It is part of a class of drugs known as non-steroidal anti-inflammatory drugs, or NSAIDs.
 Carprofen can be effective at relieving pain and inflammation associated with arthritis, surgery, and other conditions.
 However, there are some instances when carprofen should not be prescribed for dogs.